expo/expo/docs/pages/versions/v35.0.0/workflow/configuration.md

     /*
       Determines how the "image" will be displayed in the splash loading screen.
-      Must be one of "cover" or "contain", defaults to `contain`.
-      Valid values: "cover", "contain"
+      Valid values: "cover", "contain", or "native".
+Defaults to "contain".
     */
     "resizeMode": STRING,